-- Maintenance road for existing pipeline within servitude (not shown in map below); - ± 3km of gravel road from Wolvenfontein balancing dams; and - ± 2,3km of R510 Road.
+- Maintenance road for existing pipeline within servitude (not shown in map below); - ± 3km of gravel road from Wolvenfontein balancing dams; and

 Include the position of the access road on the site plan.

 2 "Alternative A.." refer to activity, process, technology or other alternatives.